MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/install-run-container.md

 > [!NOTE]
 > Disconnected container pricing and commitment tiers vary from standard containers.
 For more information, see [content safety service pricing](https://azure.microsoft.com/pricing/details/cognitive-services/content-safety/).

 ## Prerequisites

-You must meet the following prerequisites before you use content safety service containers.
+You must meet the following prerequisites before you use content safety containers.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/cognitive-services/) before you begin.
 You need:

 * [Docker](https://docs.docker.com/) installed on a host computer.
 Docker must be configured to allow the containers to connect with and send billing data to Azure.
     * On Windows, Docker must also be configured to support Linux containers.
     * You should have a basic understanding of [Docker concepts](https://docs.docker.com/get-started/overview/).
-* A <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicescontent safetyServices"  title="Create a content safety service resource"  target="_blank">content safety service resource </a> with the standard (S) [pricing tier](https://azure.microsoft.com/pricing/details/cognitive-services/content safety-services/).
+* A <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicescontent safetyServices"  title="Create a content safety service resource"  target="_blank">content safety service resource </a> with the standard (S) [pricing tier](https://azure.microsoft.com/pricing/details/cognitive-services/content-safety/).

-### Billing arguments
+## Billing arguments

 Content safety containers aren't licensed to run without being connected to Azure for metering.
-You must configure your container to communicate billing information with the metering service always.
+You must configure your container to always communicate billing information with the metering service.

 Three primary parameters for all Azure AI containers are required.
 The Microsoft Software License Terms must be present with a value of **accept**.
-An Endpoint URI and API key are also needed.
+An endpoint URL and API key are also needed.

 Queries to the container are billed at the pricing tier of the Azure resource that's used for the `ApiKey` parameter.